iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.clevelandclinic 5 reviews"/>
 </p>

+> Very quick and efficient!
+The telehealth doctor was knowledgeable and experienced.
+This app was super easy to navigate.<br> :date: __2021-06-25 18:22:49__

+> As the husband of a CCF employee, this app is a godsend.
+I get myself into the dumbest physical situations while taking care of our kids and my work.
+This service is an asset.<br> :date: __2021-06-22 23:11:56__

 > Very good experience, was able to be seen late at night on a weekend.
 Brief technical issue but it was quickly resolved so that we could finish our consultation.<br> :date: __2021-06-21 05:51:11__

 > Excellent Experience<br> :date: __2021-06-08 13:21:25__